Command Aliases

-You can create an alias using the alias add
+You can create an alias using the `alias add` command.

 Syntax: ;alias add [alias] [command]